Food Poverty in NYC

 Hunger is caused by food poverty, a lack of geographic and/or financial access to nutritious food.
 In New York City, one of the richest cities in the world, food poverty is around every corner.
 Throughout the five boroughs, approximately 1.4 million people — mainly women, children, seniors, the working poor and people with disabilities — rely on soup kitchens and food pantries.
 Approximately 2.6 million New Yorkers experience difficulty affording food for themselves and their families.

-The Meal Gap represents the meals missing from the homes of those struggling to put food on the table.
+The Meal Gap, New York City's official measure of food insecurity, represents the meals missing from the homes of those struggling to put food on the table.
 Because the meal gap can be mapped, we can see where hunger lives.
-The map below shows New York City is missing 250 million meals.

 Read more about the Meal Gap.